CALL 02 9723 8080

 Time Limits – How Long After Divorce Can You Claim Superannuation?

-• Married couples – from the date of separation up until one year after the divorce order is finalised.
+1. Married couples – from the date of separation up until one year after the finalisation of the divorce order

 Types of Super funds